 Domonic was also instrumental in leading NUSA in becoming an official UCL Beacon School for Holocaust Education in 2021/22, Making NUSA the first school of its kind in Nottinghamshire, a title which it holds permanently.

 The Nova Education Trust is a dynamic and growing MAT Group based in the East Midlands.
 Our Trust Group is committed to providing high quality education to all of our students, regardless of their backgrounds.
 Our track record demonstrates our ability to deliver our core goal, achievement for every child.

 Our portfolio of schools includes both secondary and primary schools, working in a range of contexts.
 In 2012 we founded the Torch Teaching School Alliance, which links 23 schools together sharing effective practice and developing new models for staff development.

-In 2013 the work of the TSA was complemented by the introduction of the Nottinghamshire Torch SCITT in partnership with the University of Nottingham, providing School Centred Initial Teacher Training and School Direct courses in our schools.
+In 2013 the work of the TSA was complemented by the introduction of the Nottinghamshire Torch SCITT in partnership with the university, providing School Centred Initial Teacher Training and School Direct courses in our schools.

 Our values are central to developing a positive ethos throughout our group of schools.
 This approach is focused on securing success for all our learners and providing them with the very best life opportunities.

 We believe nothing is more important than making a difference to children.